Clever/ios-sdk/README.md

 ```

 The button is instantiated with a particular width and height.
-You can update the width of the button by calling `setWidth:` method on the button.
+You can update the width of the button by calling `setWidth:` method on the button:
-For example:
 ```obj-C
 [self.loginButton setWidth:300.0];
 ```

 #### Delegate Pattern
-If you are using the delegate pattern, add the following method to your AppDelegate.m:
+If you are using the delegate pattern instead of completion blocks, add the following method to your AppDelegate.m:
 ```obj-C
 // If non-null blocks are provided, signInToClever:withError: will not be called
 - (void)signInToClever:(NSString *)accessToken withError:(NSString *)error {